LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/logtalk_load_2.rst

 Compiler flags are represented as *flag(value)*.
 This predicate can also be used to compile Prolog source files as Logtalk source code.
 When no recognized Logtalk or Prolog extension is specified, the compiler tries first to append a Logtalk source file extension and then a Prolog source file extension.
 If that fails, the compiler tries to use the file name as-is.
 For a description of the available compiler flags, please see the :ref:`programming_flags` section in the User Manual.
+The recognized Logtalk and Prolog file extensions are defined in the :term:`backend adapter files <adapter file>`.
+The recognized Logtalk and Prolog file extensions are defined in the :term:`backend adapter files <adapter file>`.

-When this predicate is called from the top-level, relative source file paths are resolved using the current working directory.
+When this predicate is called from the top-level interpreter, relative source file paths are resolved using the current working directory.
 When the calls are made from a source file, relative source file paths are resolved by default using the source file directory (unless a :ref:`relative_to <flag_relative_to>` flag is passed).